-Patients and their whānau were informed of their rights according to the Code of Health and Disability Services Consumers' Rights (the Code) and these were upheld, including informed consent for procedures.
+Patients and their whānau were informed of their rights according to the Code of Health and Disability Services Consumers' Rights (the Code) and these were upheld, including informed consent.
 Patients were free from abuse or neglect.
 Property was respected.
 Employees maintained professional boundaries.

-Patients and whānau understood how to make a complaint and these were addressed and resolved in accordance with the Code, using an equitable process for Māori.
+Patients and whānau understood how to make a complaint and these were addressed and resolved, using an equitable process for Māori.
 The complainant was informed of the findings.